A Simple Linear Patch Revives Layer-Pruned Large Language Models: Introduction

-Among these methods, layer pruning is a popular solution as it can be readily applied without hardware or low-level dependencies ~\citep{song2024sleb, kim2024shortened, chen2024compressing, men2024shortgpt, gromov2024unreasonable}.
-This is different from unstructured pruning~\citep{han2015learning,frantar2023sparsegpt,sun2023simple}~ which cannot be efficiently accelerated due to the irregular memory access.
-The structured sparsity \citep{ashkboos2024slicegpt,van2023llm} or N:M sparsity~\citep{frantar2023sparsegpt,zhang2024plug} also rely on hacking the model architectures or low level kernels.
-Instead, layer pruning simply reduce the redundant layers without extra dependence.
+Among these, \textit{layer pruning} has emerged as an attractive approach since it can be readily applied without relying on hardware-specific optimizations or low-level kernel modifications~\citep{song2024sleb, kim2024shortened, chen2024compressing, men2024shortgpt, gromov2024unreasonable}.
+In contrast, unstructured pruning~\citep{han2015learning, frantar2023sparsegpt, sun2023simple} is difficult to accelerate efficiently due to irregular memory access patterns, while structured sparsity~\citep{ashkboos2024slicegpt, van2023llm} and N:M sparsity~\citep{frantar2023sparsegpt, zhang2024plug} often require modifications to model architectures or specialized kernels.
+Layer pruning, on the other hand, simply removes redundant layers without additional dependencies.
 However, despite the simplicity, a critical challenge is the sharp drop of performance.

-In this work, we discover a new phenomenon that explains the degradation by layer pruning, i.e., \textit{the mismatch of activation magnitudes across layers and tokens at the pruning interface}.
-Specifically, when layers are pruned in LLMs, the activations from the remaining layers often exhibit different scales.
-The magnitude of activations in the layer preceding the pruning interface may not match those in the following layer after pruning.
-The mismatch is exacerbated by the presence of massive outliers in the activations of special tokens (e.g., \texttt{[BOS]} or delimiter tokens), which are common in LLMs~\citep{liu2024intactkv, sun2024massive}.
-As a result, the pruned LLMs may suffer from efficient forward propagation as before, which ultimately leads to the drop in performance.
+In this work, we uncover a new phenomenon that explains this degradation: \textit{the mismatch of activation magnitudes across layers and tokens at the pruning interface}.
+Specifically, when layers are pruned, the activations from the remaining layers often exhibit different scales, and the activations from the layer preceding the pruning interface may not align with those from the subsequent layer.
+This mismatch is further exacerbated by the presence of \textit{massive outliers} in the activations of special tokens (e.g., \texttt{[BOS]} or delimiter tokens), which are commonly observed in LLMs~\citep{liu2024intactkv, sun2024massive}.
+As a result, pruned LLMs suffer from severe activation mismatch, ultimately leading to performance degradation.